-These Cassava Zucchini Muffins are nourishing, nutrient packed Paleo muffins.
-They’re made with Otto’s Cassava Flour, raw walnuts, fresh zucchini and lightly sweetened with honey.
-Plus, an excellent way to use up excess zucchini.
+These Cassava Zucchini Muffins are nourishing, nutrient-packed Paleo muffins.
+They're made with Otto's Cassava Flour, raw walnuts, fresh zucchini and lightly sweetened with honey.
+They're the BEST Paleo zucchini muffins!

 Ingredients in Cassava Zucchini Muffins

-These Paleo zucchini muffins only contain 8 ingredients!
+These gluten free zucchini muffins only contain 10 ingredients!
 They are completely grain free, gluten free, dairy free and easily to make.
 The ingredients are:

 This recipe has not been tested without walnuts.
 So, unfortunately I don't have any nut free substitutes that I know for sure work.
 That being said, you could try swapping the walnuts for seeds (sunflower or pumpkin seed) but I cannot guarantee great results.

 Lastly, honey may be swapped with any other liquid sweetener (like maple syrup).
 I love the flavor that honey provides for this recipe, but it's not a requirement.

 These muffins are made in a food processor or high powered blender.
 So first, gather the necessary ingredients, food processor, muffin pan and liners.
 Then, preheat your oven to 350 degrees F.